How to test Flutter Apps on Android Devices

 C:\src\flutter> flutter doctor

 - This command checks your environment and reports the status of your Flutter installation.
-You can see if there is any software that needs to be installed or further tasks to be performed.
+You can see if any software needs to be installed or further tasks to be performed.

-- Once all the dependencies/software are installed, configure Android Studio in order to execute your test case.
+- Once all the dependencies/software are installed, configure Android Studio to execute your test case.

 Integrating Flutter Apps with BrowserStack Real Device Cloud

-BrowserStack is a cloud-based web and mobile testing platform that allows the user to test their website and mobile applications across several browsers, Operating systems, and real mobile devices.
+BrowserStack is a cloud-based web and mobile testing platform allowing users to test their website and mobile applications across several browsers, Operating systems, and real mobile devices.

 Follow the below steps to test Flutter App on Real Android Device using BrowserStack App Automate: